This webpage contains affiliate links. Please view our disclosure policy for more details.

 Shop kitchen essentials for this recipe:

 - Broke the cookies into smaller pieces and blitz in the food processor until you get fine crumbs.

-- Blitz toasted almonds in the food processor until you get crumbs.
+- Blitz toasted almonds in the food processor until you get fine crumbs.

-- Chop white chocolate, place in a heatproof bowl and place over a pan of simmering water.
+- Broke white chocolate, place in a heatproof bowl and place over a pan of simmering water.
 Stir until completely melted.
 Set aside.

 - Combine in a medium bowl cookie crumbs and toasted chopped almonds (leave some for the decoration).

 - Using a hand mixer beat the cream cheese in a large bowl for a minute.
 Add melted white chocolate, Amaretto, lemon zest and juice and beat for another minute.
 Add half cookie/almond mixture and beat on a low speed until combined.
 Add the rest and beat again shortly.
 The mixture should be soft and thick.
 Place the mixture into the fridge for 30 minutes to firm slightly.